24 Best Website Feedback Tools for 2025

 - Advanced reporting and analytics

-This platform is distinguished by its deep integration with Salesforce and other popular CRM software.
+This platform is distinguished by its deep integration with Salesforce.

 Key features: